 Our Digital Inclusion Program aims to bridge this digital divide by providing high school students across rural, regional and remote Queensland with their own personal digital devices.
 Beyond providing digital access, we also place at the fingertips of future leaders the opportunity to improve their employability and access professional tutoring remotely.

-Since 2020, we have provided 479 students across rural, regional and remote Queensland with the tools to learn and the tools to dream.
+Since 2020, we have provided more than 700 students across rural, regional and remote Queensland with the tools to learn and the tools to dream.

 Through our Digital Infrastructure Program, we are establishing the first functional primary school computer labs in Papua New Guinea.
 In March 2021, we shipped our first container laden with digital devices to the Western Highlands Province.
 These will be installed in primary schools, establishing twenty ground-breaking computer labs.
 Through this project alone, 18,000 future leaders will be given digital learning opportunities and the chance to be equipped with twenty-first century skills.